section-engineering-education/engineering-education/content/articles/introduction-to-automation-pyautogui/index.md

 After youtube loads, we move the cursor to its search bar using this line of code, `pyautogui.moveTo(458,135,duration=2)`.

-Then we need to click on that particular search bar for us to be able to perform a write operation.Type in this code to enable this, `pyautogui.click(458,135,duration=2)`.
+Then we need to click on that particular search bar for us to be able to perform a write operation.
+Type in this code to enable this, `pyautogui.click(458,135,duration=2)`.

- Use this code to type `pyautogui.write('perfect strangers')` into the YouTube search bar.This will search for 'perfect strangers' from youtube.
+ Use this code to type `pyautogui.write('perfect strangers')` into the YouTube search bar.
+This will search for 'perfect strangers' from youtube.

 For the search to happen, you have to click enter.
 For example, the following line of code does this for us.`pyautogui.press('Enter')`.

 Clicking enter prompts youtube to search for us.
-After searching and finding what we were searching for, we need to move the cursor to click on the search result we want.The move operation is made possible by this code, `pyautogui.moveTo(763,222,duration=3)`.
+After searching and finding what we were searching for, we need to move the cursor to click on the search result we want.
+The move operation is made possible by this code, `pyautogui.moveTo(763,222,duration=3)`.

 Next, we click on it for the song to play.
 Type the following code to achieve this,`pyautogui.click(763,222,duration=3)`.